Colourful terraced houses

 The Bank of England’s Monetary Policy Committee meets every six weeks to discuss and vote on whether interest rates should go up or down, or stay the same.

-The Bank of England will be conscious not to make additional cuts too early, undoing the measures that brought inflation down, close to its 2% target.
+History has shown that after interest rates have increased over time, they have remained flat before starting to come down gradually.
+The Bank of England will be conscious not to make additional cuts too early, and the markets are predicting the Base Rate might be reduced next month, at the final meeting of 2025.
 Though as always, this could change depending on what happens in the broader economic environment.

-The next decision on interest rates will be announced at 12pm on 8 May 2025.
+The next decision on interest rates will be announced at 12pm on Thursday 18 December 2025.

 Please note: Your home may be repossessed if you do not keep up repayments on the mortgage.
 Rightmove is not authorised to give financial advice; the information and opinions provided in these articles are not intended to be financial advice and should not be relied upon when making financial decisions.
 Please seek advice from a regulated mortgage adviser.